pinecone-router/router/README.md

 ## Credits

 This library uses modified chunks of code from [this tutorial](https://medium.com/swlh/lets-code-a-client-side-router-for-your-no-framework-spa-19da93105e10) & from [page.js](https://github.com/visionmedia/page.js).
-The parts used are speficied in [source comments](src/).
+The parts used are specified in [source comments](src/).

 ## Acknowledgment

-[@KevinBatdorf](https://twitter.com/KevinBatdorf) for ideas and early feedback!
+[@KevinBatdorf](https://twitter.com/KevinBatdorf) for many ideas and early feedback!

-> **Disclaimer**: not affiliated with the Alpine.js team, developed independently.
+> **Disclaimer**: Not affiliated with the Alpine.js team, developed independently.

 ## Versioning